-The Company has entered into agreements to lease properties in Greenville, South Carolina Rock Hill, South Carolina, and Spartanburg, South Carolina for branch offices.
+The Company has entered into agreements to lease properties in Greenville, Rock Hill and Spartanburg, South Carolina for branch offices.
 Each of these leases are considered operating leases.
-The lease term of the Greenville property began July 1, 2003 and is for fifteen years.
-The lease requires monthly payments of \$6,746 during the final five years of the lease.
-The lease has a renewal option for four additional five-year terms.
+The initial lease term of the Greenville property began June 1, 2003 and was for fifteen years.
+The Company exercised a five year renewal option on the property as of June 1, 2018.
+The lease has a renewal option for three additional five-year terms.
+The lease requires monthly payments of \$6,764 during the term of the first renewal option.
 The lease term of the Rock Hill property began on January 1, 2004 and was for ten years.
 The lease was renewed on December 16, 2013 and is for ten years, expiring December 31, 2023.
 The lease requires monthly payment of \$9,669 during the first five years, and \$10,830 monthly for each of the remaining five years.
 The lease has a renewal option for two additional five-year terms.
 The Spartanburg lease term is for five years commencing on January 1, 2018 and expiring December 31, 2023, with monthly rent of \$3,000.
-Rent expense for the years ended December 31, 2018 and 2017 was \$227,062 and \$222,823, respectively.
+Rent expense for the years ended December 31, 2019 and 2018 was \$247,716 and \$227,062, respectively.